Facet Joint Injury

 Facet joints also prevent rotation of the vertebral column to a great degree.
 In addition, facet joints are necessary to prevent spondylolisthesis, which is forward slippage of one vertebra upon another.
 When this injury happens, the spinal canal gets compromised and there can be problems with pinching of the spinal cord.

 There can be the gradual growth of bone spurs in the joint space, resulting in pain and decreased mobility.
 When this happens, it is said that the joint has become arthritic.
-This is likely to happen in the cervical spine and lumbar spine; it can result in a blockage of the passage of the spinal nerve as it exits the spine to the periphery of the body.
-If this happens at multiple levels of the spine, the patient is said to have “facet joint syndrome” or simply “facet joint disease”.
+This is likely to result in lumbar and cervical facet joint pain.
+It can also result in a blockage of the passage of the spinal nerve as it exits the spine to the periphery of the body.
+If this happens at multiple levels of the spine, the patient is said to have “facet joint syndrome” or simply, “facet joint disease.”

 Facet joint injuries can happen in a whiplash injury to the neck.
 The facets can become torn away from one another.
 The cartilage can be injured, resulting in pain and inflammation.
 The facet joint can also be dislocated, which requires chiropractic or sometimes surgery to replace in its proper position.

-Remember that facet joint injuries usually happen in the cervical or lumbar area.
+Remember, facet joint injuries usually happen in the cervical or lumbar area.
 Symptoms of a facet joint injury include:

 - The sudden onset of lumbar or cervical pain.
-The pain can go away if the facet joint spontaneously goes back into position but it can go out again with the slightest provocation like turning the head or twisting the back.
+The pain can go away if the facet joint spontaneously goes back into position, but it can go out again with the slightest provocation like turning the head or twisting the back.

-- There can be point tenderness at the site of the inflamed facet joints and there is often “guarding”, which is a loss of mobility due to a lack of spinal muscle flexibility in the affected area.
+- There can be point tenderness at the site of the inflamed facet joints and there is often “guarding,” which is a loss of mobility due to a lack of spinal muscle flexibility in the affected area.

 - Pain will be worse when leaning backward and better when leaning forward.